GTS: Inference-Time Scaling of Latent Reasoning with a Learnable Gaussian Thought Sampler: Gaussian Thought Sampler

 \paragraph{Context-Conditioned Gaussian Policy} We parameterize a conditional Gaussian policy over perturbations:

 where $\mathbf{c}_k$ denotes the conditioning context at step $k$ (in practice, the backbone hidden state $\mathbf{h}_k^{\mathrm{det}}$).
 Sampling follows the reparameterization:

 Because~\Cref{eq:tildeh_new} defines an affine transformation with unit Jacobian, the change of variables preserves density.
 Therefore, learning $q_\phi(\mathbf{z}_k \mid \mathbf{c}_k)$ is equivalent to learning an explicit conditional density over perturbed thought representations $\tilde{\mathbf{h}}_k$.
-The backbone computation remains unchanged, GTS solely governs the exploration process.
+The backbone computation remains unchanged, while GTS governs how perturbations are sampled during latent reasoning.